September 20, 2019

-Fan-Powered Humidifiers work the same way as a bypass humidifier, but include a fan that blows air across the internal pad (water panel) for increased water evaporation.
-Power humidifiers can generally produce a gallon more of humidity each day compared to the bypass humidifier.
-The electricity required for the internal fan equals that of a 25-watt light bulb.
-Powered flow-through systems don’t require a bypass duct, therefore they can be installed in smaller spaces.
-Power whole house humidifiers are perfect for homes built on slabs or with HVAC systems in a closet.
+The only real difference between a fan-powered humidifier and a bypass humidifier is that the former uses a fan to push air through the water tray for increased water evaporation.
+Fan-powered humidifiers are able to produce up to a gallon more of humidity per day compared to bypass humidifiers.
+They’re also more energy-efficient, as the internal fan uses the same amount of electricity as a 25-watt light bulb.
+Because this is a powered flow-through system, it doesn’t require a bypass duct which allows it to be installed in smaller spaces.
+A power whole-house humidifier is great for homes built on slabs or with HVAC systems in a closet.

-Steam Humidifiers add humidity to the air by heating water electrically until it boils to create humidity in the form of steam even if the furnace isn’t on.
-The steam is picked up by the system blower then pushed throughout the home vents.
-Steam humidifiers offer the fastest and most efficient method of increasing and maintaining the appropriate and comfortable level of humidity in your home.
-Additionally, steam whole house humidifiers deliver a pure and best natural form of humidity that’s introduced through your entire home.
-Steam humidifiers will run moisture as needed, regardless your current heating or air conditioning situation.
+Steam humidifiers work by electrically boiling water to create humidity in the form of steam.
+The steam is then picked up and pushed throughout the ventilation system.
+Steam humidifiers are the fastest and most efficient way to increase and maintain a good level of humidity in your home.
+Steam whole-house humidifiers also provide the purest and most natural form of humidity that you can have within your home.
+Steam humidifiers are able to run moisture regardless of the condition of your heating/cooling system.

 The cost of a whole-house humidifier will typically range from $300 to $1,100.
 These are just general prices, though, as the kind of humidifier will ultimately determine how much the installation will cost.

 Installing a whole-house humidifier involves the following steps:

 2. Follow the manufacturer’s instructions to mark and cut the hole for the humidifier in the main stack of your furnace.